mwelss-fhg/federation/docs/config.rst

   URL for the Acumos security-verification server used to perform security verification scans on solution revisions.

+logstash.url
+  Required.

+  URL for the Acumos logstash server used to save model data in elastic search.
+  Required by the /modeldata api.

 =========================================
 Federation Gateway Certificate Generation